-1. Introduction and background of the problem
+- 1. Introduction and background of the problem

 - 2. Statement of the problem

 - 3. Purpose of the study

 - 4. Research questions or objectives/hypotheses and sub-hypotheses

-- 5. Rationale for the study, including its relevance to leadership
+- 5. Research design

 - 6. Theoretical/conceptual framework

 - 7. Significance/importance of the study

+- 8. Assumptions

-- 8. Definition of terms
+- 9. Definition of terms

-- 9. Assumptions

-- 10. General methodology

-- 11. Limitations and/or delimitations of the study
+- 10. Limitations and/or delimitations of the study

-- 12. Summary
+- 11. Summary

-- 13. Outline of the remainder of the proposal
+- 12. Outline of the remainder of the proposal